-This rainfall caused large-scale landslides in the Moto-machi, Senzu, Okada, and Habuminato areas, causing a large number of casualties.
+This rainfall caused large-scale landslides in the Moto-machi, Senzu, Okada, and other areas, causing a large number of casualties.
 Extensive damage was also caused to buildings, roads, lifelines, and other structures.
-The landslides were subsequently declared a catastrophic disaster by the government.
 Casualties in the Tokyo area caused by this typhoon were 40 persons dead or missing and 25 persons injured.
-(Of these, 39 persons dead or missing and 22 persons injured were in Oshima-machi.)